 Look for the following warning signs to avoid getting trapped in a possible pyramid scheme:

-- The focus of the program is recruiting new representatives and selling the products to new members as they join, not selling to customers.
-You’re told that the more you buy, the more you’ll earn.
+The focus of the program is recruiting new representatives and selling the products to new members as they join, not selling to customers.

-- At recruitment meetings, the emphasis is on potential earnings with very little information given on how to sell the product.
+At recruitment meetings and in social media posts, the emphasis is on potential earnings and "building your business" with very little information given on how to sell the product.

-- If you join a pyramid scheme, remember that your decision will affect everyone you bring into the program.
-These schemes cost thousands of North Carolina residents millions of dollars each year.
+If you join a pyramid scheme, remember that your decision will affect everyone you bring into the program.
+These schemes cost thousands of North Carolina residents millions of dollars each year and can damage relationships with friends and family.

 We Can Help